Discovery of a new Local Group Dwarf Galaxy Candidate in UNIONS: Bo\"otes V: Introduction

 In this paper, we detail the discovery and characterization of a new ultra-faint dwarf galaxy candidate, which we call \boov.
 In Section \ref{sec:methods} we summarise the dataset in which it was detected and the search algorithm that was used.
 In Section \ref{sec:props}, we characterize the structural parameters of the dwarf galaxy candidate, as well as its distance and luminosity.
 In Section \ref{sec:dynmet}, we identify member stars observed with Gaia, measure the proper motion of the system, and present first estimates of its metallicity and dynamics.
 Finally, in Section~\ref{sec:conc}, we discuss the classification of \boov\, and summarise our results.
-We draw the attention of the reader to ``Six More Ultra-Faint Milky Way Companions Discovered in the DECam Local Volume Exploration Survey'' by Cerny et al. (2022), which presents an independent discovery of this new satellite.
+Additionally, we draw the attention of the reader to the work of \citet{Cerny2022b}, which presents an independent discovery of this new satellite in the DELVE dataset \citep{Drlica2021, Drlica2022}.